Ponjimon/vrising-docker/README.md

 To run it, you have to mount a volume and attach it to `/vrising/server-data`.
 Inside that volume, the server will store the save data and settings.

 `docker run -it -p 27015:27015/udp -p 27016:27016/udp -v /home/vrising/server-data:/vrising/server-data public.ecr.aws/r0w6f3t3/vrising:latest`

 Obviously, you would have to adapt the ports and/or volume name if you changed the settings.

+Or you can use `docker-compose` and run `docker-compose up -d`.
+The `docker-compose.yaml` file assume that there is a directory `vrising-server` under `${HOME}` as it will be where the server settings and saves are stored.

+Remember to open the ports 27015 and 27016 in `UDP` in your firewall or clients won't be able to reach your docker container.

 ### Step by Step